JeovaniMartinez/Android-Utils/docs/resources/README.txt

 [![](https://img.shields.io/badge/-REMOVED-%23546E7A?style=for-the-badge)](#)

-** File is save in .txt to prevent to prevent it from being indexed on algolia.
+** This file is saved in .txt to prevent it from being indexed on algolia.